inet-framework/inet-tutorials/_docs/wireless/step1.md

 ### Address assignment

-IP addresses are assigned to hosts by an `IPv4NetworkConfigurator` module, which appears as the `configurator` submodule in the network.
-The hosts also need to know each others' MAC addresses to communicate, which in this model is taken care of by using per-host `GlobalARP` modules instead of real ARP.
+IP addresses are assigned to hosts by an `Ipv4NetworkConfigurator` module, which appears as the `configurator` submodule in the network.
+The hosts also need to know each others' MAC addresses to communicate, which in this model is taken care of by using per-host `GlobalArp` modules instead of real ARP.

 ### Traffic model

-In the model, host A generates UDP packets which are received by host B. To this end, host A is configured to contain a `UDPBasicApp` module, which generates 1000-byte UDP messages at random intervals with exponential distribution, the mean of which is 12ms.
+In the model, host A generates UDP packets which are received by host B. To this end, host A is configured to contain a `UdpBasicApp` module, which generates 1000-byte UDP messages at random intervals with exponential distribution, the mean of which is 12ms.
 Therefore the app is going to generate 100 kbyte/s (800 kbps) UDP traffic, not counting protocol overhead.
-Host B contains a `UDPSink` application that just discards received packets.
+Host B contains a `UdpSink` application that just discards received packets.

 The model also displays the number of packets received by host B. The text is added by the `@figure[rcvdPkText]` line, and the subsequent